 Embedded within the credential program are the state-required authorization in Autism Spectrum Disorders, Cross-cultural Language and Academic Development (CLAD) and compliance with the federal No Child Left Behind (NCLB) Act.

-Successful completion of the program results in a preliminary teaching credential recommendation to the California Commission on Teacher Credentialing (CCTC) that must be elevated to a Clear Credential within five years.
+Successful completion of the program results in a Preliminary teaching credential recommendation to the California Commission on Teacher Credentialing (CCTC) that must be elevated to a Clear Credential within five years, as well as the following learning outcomes for the educators we prepare:

 START YOUR CAREER AND EARN AN INCOME WHILE COMPLETING YOUR CREDENTIAL